streamanalyze/sa.documentation/README.md

 If the cost hint function does not return anything it indicates that the function is not executable in the given context and the optimizer will try some other capability or execution strategy.

 The costs and fanouts are normally specified as part of the capability specifications for a multi-directional foreign function definition, as in the example.
-The costs can also be specified after the definition of a foreign function by using the following Amos II system function: costhint(Charstring fn,Charstring bpat,Vector ch)->Boolean e.g. costhint("number.sqroots->number","bf",{4,2});
+The costs can also be specified after the definition of a foreign function by using the following sa.amos system function: costhint(Charstring fn,Charstring bpat,Vector ch)->Boolean e.g. costhint("number.sqroots->number","bf",{4,2});